Lagos–Kano Standard Gauge Railway: Lagos–Ibadan

 A $1.53 billion contract was awarded in 2012 to the China Civil Engineering Construction Corporation for construction of the Lagos–Ibadan segment (156 km) of the standard gauge railway by 2016.
 However, the project has also faced delays.
 A ground-breaking ceremony finally took place on 7 March 2017, and the railway was scheduled for completion in December 2018.
 Construction was delayed by heavy rains in Spring 2018, and the Nigerian government had to deploy soldiers to protect the railway workers from hoodlums and armed robbers.
 Construction was further delayed by the 2019 Nigerian general election, when CCECC evacuated its Chinese employees as a precaution.
 Progress was slowed in 2020 by the social distancing needed to fight the COVID-19 pandemic, as only 20 workers were present on construction sites that once held 200.
 Passenger trains began trial operations on 7 December 2020.
 Nobel laureate Wole Soyinka became a frequent passenger on the train, calling it "a very impressive work in progress considering the difficulty of really executing anything in this country."
 The railway was officially inaugurated by President Muhammadu Buhari on 10 June 2021.

 Other segments

 On 15 May 2018, the Nigerian Minister of Transportation signed a $6.68 billion contract with the China Civil Engineering Construction Corporation to complete the remaining segments of the Lagos–Kano Standard Gauge Railway.
 Construction is expected to take 2–3 years from the availability of funds.
+In January 2015, the China Development Bank announced that it was proving a $254.76 million loan for the construction of the Kaduna-Kano segment of the line.